Last updated on 2026-05-22

 The Fabricator - Welder program at Saskatchewan Polytechnic is designed to equip students with the essential skills and knowledge required in the welding and steel fabrication trades.
 This program is highly relevant in today's job market, as metal fabricator-welders are in high demand across various industries, including oil, mining, manufacturing, and construction.
-Graduates can expect to enjoy competitive wages and significant career mobility, making this program an excellent pathway to enter the workforce.
+Graduates can expect to enjoy competitive wages and significant career mobility, making this program an excellent pathway to enter the workforce in a skilled trade.

-The Fabricator - Welder program is a 34-week certificate program offered at both the Regina and Saskatoon campuses.
-The program structure includes:
+The Fabricator - Welder program is structured as a 34-week certificate course offered at both Regina and Saskatoon campuses.
+This one-year program provides students with hands-on training in well-equipped shops, focusing on various essential skills, including:

 - Benchwork and trade safety